HL7/CDA-ccda/input/pagecontent/representation_of_discrete_data.md

 one entry to another.
 This template can be used to reference many types of Act class derivations, such as encounters, observations, procedures etc., as it is often necessary when authoring CDA documents to repeatedly reference other Acts of these types.
-For example, in a Care Plan it is necessary to repeatedly relate Health Concerns, Goals, Interventions and Outcomes.
+For example, in a Care Plan it is necessary to repeatedly relate Health Concerns, Goals, Activities and Outcomes.

 The ID is required and must be the same ID as the entry/id it is referencing.
 The ID cannot be a null value.
 Act/Code is set to nullFlavor=“NP” (Not Present).
 This means the value is not present in the message (in act/Code).